graysonhicks/gatsby-plugin-remote-images/README.md

-If you don't control the API that you are hitting (many third party APIs return a field with a string to an absolute path for an image), this means those image aren't run through gatsby-image and you lose all of the benefits.
+If you don't control the API that you are hitting (many third party APIs return a field with a string to an absolute path for an image), this means those image aren't run through `gatsby-plugin-image` and you lose all of the benefits.

 To get the images and make them available for the above example, follow the install instructions and your config should look like this: